 It’s far easier to build up and establish workplace culture in-person when working from a physical office environment, this is certainly more difficult to do when you’re a remote team.

 Employees who feel valued and appreciated by their employer will become more productive.
 79% of employees say that recognition makes them work harder, and 78% are more productive after being rewarded.
 If you want to keep your employees operating at maximum productivity, you should make an effort to encourage, motivate and reward them.

 This is less challenging when your team are working from a physical office, as managers can physically see their employees hard at work and can praise them upon the spot.
-Working from an office makes it easier for you to track employee progress and targets, also problems that arise can be quickly resolved, instead of the long wait that is usually associated with remote working.
+Finding an office space to rent that your employees can work from makes it easier for you to track employee progress and targets, also problems that arise can be quickly resolved, instead of the long wait that is usually associated with remote working.

 In a physical office environment, it’s easy to indicate the success of one employee to other members of the workforce, to cultivate a sense of fulfilment and motivate others.
 When your employees see that their co-workers gain rewards in exchange for working hard, they’re more likely to put importance upon increased productivity.
 This will also make them more engaged at work; companies with engaged employees have up to 2 ½ - 3 times greater revenues.

-Us Yorkshire lot are a very sociable bunch and working remotely can make us feel isolated and lonely as employees.
+Us humans are a very sociable bunch and working remotely can make us feel isolated and lonely as employees.
 In comparison, working as part of a team in the office can improve employee drive, focus and boost productivity.

 Being part of a team that shares common goals and depends on each members’ efforts to excel is enough to increase each worker’s productivity.
 Teamwork builds morale in the workplace, that impacts productivity and ultimately improves profits.